What is Hydrogen Peroxide (H2O2)?

 - It is miscible in water in all proportions and forms hydrates.

-Hydrogen peroxide in both acidic and basic medium acts as an oxidizing as well as the reducing agent.
+Hydrogen peroxide in both acidic and basic medium acts as an oxidizing as well as a reducing agent.
 The following reactions will give a clear picture:

 Oxidation Reactions of H2O2